garylirocks/quickrefs/sass.markdown

 ##  `for` loop

-you can create a color scale based on the `for` loop
+You can create a color scale based on the `for` loop

 ```scss
 // create '.color-scale-x' classes with background color changing from red to green